neondatabase/website/content/docs/manage/database-access.md

     You now have a `dev_users` role on your parent branch, and the role is not assigned to any users.
 This role will now be included in all future branches created from this branch.

 3. Create a development branch.
 Name it something like `dev1`.
 See [Create a branch](/docs/manage/branches#create-a-branch) for instructions.
-This branch and all future development branches you create from the parent branch will include the `dev_users` role you just defined.

 4. Connect to the database **on the development branch** with an SQL client.
 Be mindful that a child branch connection string differs from a parent branch connection string.
-They reside on different hosts.
+The branches reside on different hosts.
 If you need help connecting to your branch, see [Connect from any client](/docs/connect/connect-from-any-app).

 4. After connecting the database on your new branch, create a developer user (e.g., `dev_user1`).
 The password requirements described above apply here as well.